 Open Enrollment Period for Supplemental Medicare Insurance

 Supplemental Medicare insurance allows you to enroll, dis-enroll and change plans whenever you wish.
-However, you’ll get the best possible rates when you are first eligible for Medicare.
+However, you’ll get the best possible rates when you are first eligible.

 When you enroll during your OEP, you don’t have to go through medical insurance underwriting.
-Even with previous health issues, you’ll be approved for coverage.
+Even with previous health issues, you get approved for coverage.

 Depending on the state you live in, changing your plan may be simple.
 Some states will offer guaranteed issue during your birthday month, like California.
 This makes changing policies each year simple.